 Example: A business coach sends generic emails that begin with “Dear Subscriber” instead of addressing subscribers by their first names or tailoring content to their interests.

-Sure, here are five major negative impacts that a coaching business might experience if they don’t personalize their emails:
+Here are five major negative impacts that your coaching business might experience if you don’t personalize your emails:

 Higher Unsubscribe Rates